sufjanfan/Music-Letterboxd/README.md

 Welcome to Musicboxd!

 This website allows users to create an account that serves as their "music box", storing their ratings and reviews of any songs they log.
+The website can be launched by typing "flask run" into the terminal (once in the correct directory for the project) and following the link generated.

 Upon accessing the website, the user will see a screen welcoming them to Musicboxd, with buttons that allow them to log in or register for an account.
 If this is the user's first time using the website, they should press the "Register" button to create an account.
 When the user presses "Register", they will be prompted to input a username and a password, and then to confirm the password.
 If the username is already in use, the user will be notified and should choose a different username.
 When the user successfully creates an account, they will be brought to their profile.